Thursday, March 22, 2018

 On December 14, 2017, the office of Michigan Governor Rick Snyder announced that there were, at the moment, no emergency managers in any of the state’s cities.
 That announcement prompts questions about the ongoing consequences and legacies of emergency management—a project that has become dormant rather than one that has been invalidated.
 What has the impact of emergency management been on Michigan’s cities?
 What are the lessons that should be learned from Michigan’s experience with emergency management?
 How can the legacies of emergency management in Michigan inform resistance in other spaces of threatened or ongoing de-democratization?
 This panel will be dedicated to the discussion of these and related questions.

-Mark Fancher, Racial Justice Project, ACLU
+Mark Fancher, Racial Justice Project, ACLU of Michigan

-Catherine Coleman Flowers, Center for Earth Ethics
+Catherine Coleman Flowers, Alabama Center for Rural Enterprise

 Louise Seamster, University of Tennessee Knoxville

 Moderated by Andrew Herscher, The University of Michigan